joshuaellul/joshuaellul.github.io/README.md

 # joshuaellul.github.io

+I will in time migrate my old page here.
+From my old page with more information see: <a href="http://staff.um.edu.mt/joshua.ellul/" target="_">http://staff.um.edu.mt/joshua.ellul/</a><br/>

 For our work on External Calls for Blockchain and DLT see: <a href="./excalls/" target="_">joshuaellul.github.io/excalls/</a><br/>
 <br/>
 To connect with me:<br/>